 I was much less excited when I saw that it was just another lousy Orlando Brewing Company beer that’s just as skunkily below average as the majority of the rest of their offerings.
 I’m guessing that the flavor is supposed to balance hops with a floral effervescence, but it tastes largely of peat moss and vermiculite.
 Who would have thought we’d be begging for Tsingtao’s return.

 If you’re looking for a more interesting beer in the area, try the Foo Beer from the Joy of Tea stand to the left of the China Marketplace.
 Even the Tiger Beer from Lotus House is better.
 Very troubling.

-$8.95 Happy Peach with Dekuyper Peach Liqueur and Myers’s Dark Rum
+Happy Peach with Peach Liqueur and Dark Rum – $8.95

-China’s drinks end up being among the strongest at the Festival thanks to what are usually heavy pours.
-You might scope out who is doing the mixing and see how it’s looking before committing as the non-alcoholic juices are poured first with the alcohol following, so you can get a better idea about how much is actually poured versus the many pre-mixed concoctions.
-The Happy Peach is sitting to the rear and the fruit juices do a nice job of masking what is quite a bit of rum.
+China’s drinks end up being among the strongest at the various Festivals, thanks to what are usually heavy pours.
+You might scope out who is doing the mixing and see how it’s looking before committing, as the non-alcoholic juices are poured first, with the alcohol following, so you can get a better idea about how much is actually poured versus the many pre-mixed concoctions.
+The fruit juices do a nice job of masking what is quite a bit of rum.
 There isn’t a lot of nuance here, but it’s a strong drink that packs a punch, which is something that you very rarely see at Epcot these days.
 The $9 price is also below average.

 Kung Fu Punch with Vodka and Triple Sec – $8.95

 The Kung Fu Punch is a refreshing, sweet, orange-flavored drink with a healthy pour of vodka on top.
 It’s always one of the smarter cocktail buys at the Festival.